Jaipur School

-Jaipur School is a K-12 private school in Jaipur, Rajasthan, India, which was registered in 1980 in Rajasthan, India.
+Jaipur School is a K-12 private school in Jaipur, Rajasthan, India, registered in 1980.
 The school provides secular education as per the curriculum of the Central Board of Secondary Education (CBSE), and provides spiritual education under the auspices of organizations such as the International Society for Krishna Consciousness (ISKCON), Ramakrishna Mission and Chinmaya Mission.

 The school is headed by Major N.K.
 Sharma (retired) as the director.

 History

 Founded in 1979 by the Jaipur School Association, a non-profit group to promote education among all classes of people in English, Hindi and other languages.

 The founder is Major N.K.
-Sharma (retired), alumnus of India's elite military school Rashtriya Indian Military College and India's foremost military colleges, National Defence Academy and Indian Military Academy.
+Sharma (retired), alumnus of Rashtriya Indian Military College, National Defence Academy and Indian Military Academy.